An inverse problem for the minimal surface equation: Abstract

 \section{Abstract}

 We use the method of higher order linearization to study an inverse boundary value problem for the minimal surface equation on a Riemannian manifold $(\Rnn,g)$, where the metric $g$ is conformally Euclidean.
-In particular we show that with the knowledge of Dirichlet-to-Neumann map associated to the minimal surface equation, one can determine the Taylor series of the conformal factor $c(x)$ at $x_n=0$.
+In particular we show that with the knowledge of Dirichlet-to-Neumann map associated to the minimal surface equation, one can determine the Taylor series of the conformal factor $c(x)$ at $x_n=0$ up to a multiplicative constant.
+We show this both in the full data case and in some partial data cases.

 \textbf{Keywords.} Inverse problem, higher order linearization, quasilinear elliptic equation, minimal surface equation